St. Patrick’s Day and all of its festivities are here, practically speaking.

 The movie also has the conservative black-and-white view of crime and those who perpetrate it that films of the '70s, like "Death Wish" and "Dirty Harry," had.
 It's a fun, albeit brutal, fantasy movie about two Irish brothers fed up with crime on their streets happening and no one doing a thing about it.
 It even has an opening that takes place on St. Patrick's Day.

-"It's St. Patty's Day.
-Everyone's Irish tonight," says Murphy McManus — played by a young Norman Reedus, now one of the biggest stars in the world thanks to his role as Daryl Dixon on "The Walking Dead."
+"It's St. Paddy's Day.
+Everyone's Irish tonight," says Murphy McManus at one point in the film — he is played by a young Norman Reedus, now one of the biggest stars in the world thanks to his role as Daryl Dixon on "The Walking Dead."